Long QT Syndrome

 What is long QT syndrome?

 Long QT syndrome (LQTS) is a disease that can cause a dangerous rapid heart rate and irregular rhythm involving the bottom pumping chambers of the heart (ventricles).
 The heart has both muscular and electrical components.
-Electricity flowing through the heart muscle triggers the muscle to squeeze (contract) or beat.
+Electricity flowing through the heart muscle sets off the muscle to squeeze (contract) or beat.
 Heart muscle cells use highly coordinated ion channels to keep the flow of electricity moving to generate normal heartbeats.
 Ion channels are what the electrolytes potassium, sodium, and calcium flow through within the heart's cells.
-In LQTS, a problem in the ion channels leads to an upset in the flow of electricity that causes a prolonged "repolarizing" of the heart cells.
+In LQTS, a problem in the ion channels leads to an upset in the flow of electricity.
+This causes a prolonged "repolarizing" of the heart cells.
 This delay means the heart isn't ready for the next beat.
 This can create a set-up for a very rapid and dangerous heart rhythm (arrhythmia) that may cause fainting or sudden death.
 These arrhythmias are called ventricular tachycardia, ventricular fibrillation, or Torsades de pointes.

 What causes long QT syndrome?